 I have also noticed that before I used to do this, I experienced awful crashing problems with my PC just locking when playing.
-Since killing these extraneous processes, however, I have not had a single in-game crash that I used to get regularly with both BF2 and BFV.
+Since killing these extraneous processes, however, I have not had a buy CBD products in-game crash that I used to get regularly with both BF2 and BFV.
 I think this shows that something in my system is having a bad interaction with the game – probably the graphics driver.
 I used to think it was an interaction with Panda antivirus, but recently I modified the script to not kill Panda and things still run OK.
 This makes me a little happier that I can keep my AV program running at all times.

 After I finish playing, I simply reboot my PC to restore normality.
 I could, alternatively, have written a simple script that restarted all the services, but to be honest it is just as quick to reboot.
 It also prevents worrying about start up order for dependent services.

 Before I start, it’s just worth explaining that a “service” in WindowsXP-speak is just a program that Windows starts up automatically to do something useful.
 For example, Bluetooth connectivity is simply a service, as is the ability to log in multiple users at once.

 When do you need this?
 Well, if you run Task Manager and click on the Processes tab, if you have more than 35 or so processes running when all your normal programs have exited, then I would seriously consider streamlining your PC before running a game like BF2.
 This improves performance – perhaps not absolute frame rate, but will almost certainly remove the cause of most periodic judders and temporary freezes.
 It also reduces the chance of extra disk paging as the load on the memory system is reduced.
 If you suffer from jerks or freezes, consider this.